ecmwf-ifs/ecaeropt/docs/source/use.rst

 After build the tool using make build you can use make for specific prescribed calculations, this calculations are using the submission `sbatch` for ECMWF-ATOS supercomputer.
 User of other environments can easily run the equivalent scripts included in the scripts folder as:
-`bash scripts/create_XXXX.sh`
+`bash scripts/create_XXXX.sh`.
+Remember that many environments allow the use of tab after make to see all the options.

 .. code-block:: bash

-   make IFS-example  # runs a short calculation of IFS file with only two wavelengths for testing purposes. make IFS-CY46R1   # creates the standard IFS netcdf for IFS model cycle CY46R1 make IFS-CY48R1   # creates the standard IFS netcdf for IFS model cycle CY48R1 make IFS-CY49R1   # creates the standard IFS netcdf for IFS model cycle CY49R1
+   make IFS-example    # runs a short calculation of IFS file with only two wavelengths for testing purposes. make IFS-CY46R1     # creates the standard IFS netcdf for IFS model cycle CY46R1 make IFS-CY48R1     # creates the standard IFS netcdf for IFS model cycle CY48R1 make IFS-CY49R1     # creates the standard IFS netcdf for IFS model cycle CY49R1 make IFS-CY49R1_v2  # creates the standard IFS netcdf for IFS model cycle CY49R1 with new optical models Custom Calculations

-Custom Calculations
 -------------------